 NEW for 2021: Free Legal Action Workshops announced

-For 2021, EQUAL is delighted to announce it will be partnering with civil liberties organisation, Liberty, to launch a series of free, Legal Action workshops specifically for organisations working with BAME, Muslim and Gypsy, Roma and Traveller communities.
+For Spring - Summer 2021, EQUAL is delighted to announce it will be partnering with civil liberties organisation, Liberty, to launch a series of free, Legal Action workshops specifically for organisations working with BAME, Muslim and Gypsy, Roma and Traveller communities.

-Starting in March 2021, our expert-led workshops will run across 4 days, helping to develop participants’ confidence in using various legal and strategic tools to reduce disproportionality and bring about long-term systemic change.
+From start dates across March - July 2021, our expert-led workshops will run across 4 days, helping to develop participants’ confidence in using various legal and strategic tools to reduce disproportionality and bring about long-term systemic change.

 Whilst Phase 1 of the workshops will provide attendees with an introduction to Legal Action, Phase 2 (further details to be announced) will involve applying the learning from Phase 1 to effect a strategic systemic change.
 On completion of workshops, attendees will be invited to form part of a working group.